-Action Item Actions Taken Risks to Implementation Superintendent for Educational Equity I.F.iii.3 - Monitor, review, coordinate, and implement programs and efforts to increase teacher diversity.
-See State Report ebensive mentoring and induction support for nove ice teachers in their first three both their effectiveness and their retention. he leathers in their first three I.G.ii.1 - Provide comprehensive induction services through the NC New Teacher Support Program to beginning teachers in low performing, high poverty schools.
-See State Report H. Implement differentiated sta affing models that include advanced teaching roles and additional compensation ach of high performing teachers.
-I.H.ii.1 - Create a permanent advanced teaching roles program that provides start- up funds to districts in FY21, class size waivers and other flexibility, and enables participating districts to study the effectiveness of aligned compensation models.
-S.L.
-2020-78, signed into law by the Governor on July 1, 2020, created a permanent Advanced Teaching Roles program that will provide grants and policy flexibility to districts seeking to implement a differentiated staffing model.
-The bill did not provide any new funding to provide additional grants to school districts.
-SBE will need new funding to monitor, evaluate and support the LEAs participating in the Advanced Teaching Roles pilots and programs.
-I.H.iii.1 - Provide grants to additional districts to implement an advanced teaching roles initiative.
-On July 24, 2020, the State Board approved Advanced Teaching Roles program grants for four new school districts (Winston-Salem/Forsyth County Schools, Guilford County Schools, Wilson County Schools, and Thomasville City Schools).
-The grants totaled \$1,000,000.
-These grants were provided with existing state funding available through the Advanced Teaching Roles program.
-On January 7, 2021, the SBE approved Harnett County, McDowell County and Cumberland County to participate in the legislatively created
+Action Item Actions Taken Risks to Implementation

+Superintendent for Educational -

+Equity

+I.F.iii.3 - Monitor, review, See State Report

+coordinate, and implement

+programs and efforts to

+increase teacher diversity.

+ehensive mentoring and induction support for nov ice teachers in their first three

+both their effectiveness and their retention.

+I.G.ii.1 - Provide • See State Report

+comprehensive induction

+services through the NC

+New Teacher Support

+Program to beginning

+teachers in low performing,

+high poverty schools.
+7 77 7

+affing models that include advanced teaching roles and additional compensation

+ach of high performing teachers.
+ODF 31 1

+I.H.ii.1 - Create a permanent S.L.
+2020-78, signed into law by SBE will need new

+advanced teaching roles the Governor on July 1, 2020, funding to monitor,

+program that provides start- created a permanent Advanced evaluate and support the

+up funds to districts in FY21, Teaching Roles program that will LEAs participating in

+class size waivers and other provide grants and policy flexibility the Advanced Teaching

+flexibility, and enables to districts seeking to implement a Roles pilots and

+participating districts to study differentiated staffing model.
+The programs.

+the effectiveness of aligned bill did not provide any new

+compensation models. funding to provide additional grants to school districts.

+I.H.iii.1 - Provide grants to

+additional districts to • On July 24, 2020, the State Board

+implement an advanced approved Advanced Teaching

+teaching roles initiative.
+Roles program grants for four new school districts (Winston-

+teaching foles initiative. ,

+Salem/Forsyth County Schools, Guilford County Schools, Wilson

+County Schools, and Thomasville

+City Schools).
+The grants totaled

+\$1,000,000.
+These grants were

+provided with existing state

+funding available through the

+Advanced Teaching Roles

+program.

+• On January 7, 2021, the SBE

+approved Harnett County,

+McDowell County, and

+Cumberland County to participate

+in the legislatively created

-Action Item Actions Taken Risks to Implementation I. Develop a system to ensure Advanced Teaching Roles program.
+Action Item Actions Taken Risks to Implementation 1 0 Advanced Teaching Roles program.
 Grants to those three LEAs were funded from grant money that became available when Thomasville declined to participate in the pilot.
 There are now seventeen LEAs approved for Advanced Teaching Roles pilots or programs.
-DPI is providing webinars to support new applicants for the Advance Teaching Roles program. that all North Carolina teachers have the opport unity they need for continued 1 0 prove and update their knowledge and practices.
+DPI is providing webinars to support new applicants for the Advance Teaching Roles program. that all North Carolina teachers have the opport funity they need for continued 1 0 1 prove and update their knowledge and practices.
 I.I.ii.1 - Implement Learning Forward's Standards for Professional Learning.
 No action to report.
-I.I.iii.1 / III.C.iii.1 - Increase capacity for schools and districts to provide personalized, job-embedded, collaborative professional learning opportunities and to build the capacity to implement, support, improve, and evaluate these activities. • See State Report on and enable low wealth districts to offer salaries s and other compensation to make them competitive with I.J.ii.1 / III.E.ii.1 - Conduct a North Carolina-specific wage comparability study to determine competitive pay for educators in comparison to professions that require similar education and credentials. more advantaged districts.
-See State Report I.J.ii.2 - In accordance with the study described above, increase salaries for teachers and instructional support staff by 5 percent in FY 2021 and incrementally after that based on study findings. • See State Report
+I.I.iii.1 / III.C.iii.1 - Increase capacity for schools and districts to provide personalized, job-embedded, collaborative professional learning opportunities and to build the capacity to implement, support, improve, and evaluate these activities.
+J. Increase teacher compensations.
+See State Report on and enable low wealth districts to offer salaries and other combon ation to make them competitive with 35 ana oiser compensation to I.J.ii.1 / III.E.ii.1 - Conduct a North Carolina-specific wage comparability study to determine competitive pay for educators in comparison to professions that require similar education and credentials.
+I.J.ii.2 - In accordance with the study described above, increase salaries for teachers and instructional support staff by 5 percent in FY 2021 and incrementally after that based on study findings.
+See State Report